linkeddatacenter/kees/README.md

 **Trust** is another key concept in KEES.
 The [Open-world assumption] and RDF allow to mix any kind of information, even when information that are incoerent.
 For instance, suppose that your TBOX defines a property "person:hasMom" that require a cardinality of 1 (i.e. every person has just one "mom"), your knowledge base could contains two different fact (:jack person:hasMom :Mary) and (:jack person:hasMom :Giulia), in order to take decision about who is jack's mom you need trust in your data.
 If you are sure about the veridicicy of all data in the knowledge base, you can deduct that :Mary and :Giulia are two names for the same person.
 If you are not so sure, you have two possibility: choose the most trusted statement with respect some criteria (even casually if both statemenst have the same trust rank) or to change the TBOX , allowing a person to have more than one mom.
 In any case you need to get an idea about _your_ trust on each statement (both ABox and Tbox) in the knowlege base.
 At least you want to know the **provenance** and all metadata of all information in your knowledge base because the trust on a single data often derives from the trust of its source or in the creator of the data source.

 The **Language Profile** (or **Application profile**) is the portion of the vocabularies (TBOX) that describe the knowledge that are recognized by a specific software application.
-The language profile contains **domain specific axioms** and is normally contained in the Tbox partition of a knowledge base.
+The language profile contains *domain specific axioms* and is normally contained in the Tbox partition of a knowledge base.

-An **axiom** describes how to generate/validate knowledge base statemensts using entailment inferred by language profile semantic.For example an axiom can be described with OWL and evaluated by a OWL reasoner or described with SPARQL QUERY construct or with SPARQL UPDATE statements.
+An **axiom** describes how to generate/validate knowledge base statemensts using entailment inferred by language profile semantic and known facts.
+For example an axiom can be described with OWL and evaluated by a OWL reasoner or described with SPARQL QUERY construct or with SPARQL UPDATE statements and evaluated in a SPARQL service.

-KEES allows to define **test conditions** that can be realized with a SPARQL ASK operation.
+KEES allows to define **test conditions** that can be realized, for example, with a SPARQL ASK operation.

-KEES does not restrict the specification for axioms nor for tes condition representation to SPARQL.
-A KEES agent can recognize additional languages.
+Beside SPARQL, a KEES agent can recognize other languages, including natural language.

 ## KEES Specification